davidseid/algorithms/CTCI_9/webCrawler.md

 3.2 Web Server
   - Handles requests from a client to check the URL, collect all links from the same domain to recursively check, as well as other links to send HEAD requests.

+3.2.1 Read API
+  - Scans the website and returns a list of broken links

 3.3 Database
   - Not clear if we need this, as we would need to crawl each time afresh in case links break or change.